hocuscodus/qed-lang/tour.md

 The square bracket block keeps the store in memory since it returned it as an array.
 Previous blocks, `{...}` returning void and `(...)` returning the last statement value do not need the store upon return, which is thus dismissed when done.

-There is a variant of the curly brace blocks with that does not return void and that keeps its store, like square bracket blocks.
+There is a variant of the curly brace blocks that does not return void and that keeps its store, like square bracket blocks.
 If a curly brace block is prefixed by the operator `new`, an anonymously typed object consisting of the store content is returned.
 The variables/constants defined in the block become fields.

 ```
 val obj = new {